10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 ### Frameworks

 [Backbone](http://backbonejs.org) - Provides a framework for building complex JavaScript applications.
 Backbone is based on the usage of models, views, and collections.
 WordPress core relies heavily on Backbone especially in the media library.
-Backbone requires Underscore and a DOM manipulation library (jQuery)
+Backbone requires Underscore and a DOM manipulation library (jQuery).